Dmgvol/GR_Guides/HexColors.md

-# Changing Colors through Hex
+# Changing Colors using Hex

 In this guide, we will change colors through hex, emission/animated colors like in gloves and swords.</br>
 For this example we will change Killrun Gloves color to red, the moving/animated lines.